mkobuolys/kazlauskas-dev/blog/2023-06-05-rotary-passcode-static-design/index.md

   google_fonts: ^3.0.1
 ```

-After going through the available Google Fonts, it seems that [Kanit](https://fonts.google.com/specimen/Kanit) font is a close enough option comparing to the original design.
+After going through the available Google Fonts, it seems that the [Kanit](https://fonts.google.com/specimen/Kanit) font is a close enough option compared to the original design.
 Use it as the main text theme.

 ```dart title="main.dart"
 import 'package:flutter/material.dart';